taijusanagi/NFTBeats/docs/how-to-use.md

 ![api](./docs.png)

-- This is detailed GraphQL endpoint for developer
+- This is a detailed GraphQL endpoint for the developer